-requires Readers and Professors in Mathematics, English, Hindi, History and Political Science for their new campus at Panipat.
-Candidates with a minimum of 5 years experience alone can apply.
+requires Lecturers in English and Demonstrators in Physics, Chemistry and Botany for their new Campus at Panipat.
+Candidates with a minimum of 5 year experience alone can apply.
 Excellent command of English is a must.
-Excellent salary for experienced persons.
-Those interested may e-mail to sununiversityjobs@gmail.com or mail their response to: Box no. 123, 'The Harbinger' New Delhi.
+Excellent package and compensation for experienced persons.
+Those interested may e-mail to sununiversityjobs@gmail.com or mail their response to: Box no 123.
+'The Harbinger', New Delhi.